meltyourface/blank/posts/Correspondence-course/Introduction-to-Esoteric-Correspondence-Course-Syllabus/index.md

 ### Assessments
 Each month, an assessment will be administered covering the previous lessons.
 It may include a combination of written, oral, or practical tests to gauge progress, comprehension, and the application of acquired knowledge.
 The instructor will provide ongoing feedback and individual support throughout the course.

-Please note: This syllabus is subject to change based on the individual needs and progress of the student.
+**Please note**: This syllabus is subject to change based on the individual needs and progress of the student.
 Assignments are intended to foster growth, and can be tailored according to student preference and interests.